 - The Principal and senior leaders are passionate in their pursuit of excellence for all students.
-Achievement and teaching are good and improving as a result. - Students achieve well across the curriculum, and exceptionally well in English. - Teachers share the Principal's vision for the academy and are universally keen to develop and improve their practice. - Learning is characterised by exceptionally good relationships between staff and students. - Students behave exceptionally well around the site.
+Achievement and teaching are good and improving rapidly as a result. - Students achieve well across the curriculum and exceptionally well in English. - Teachers share the Principal's vision for the academy and are universally keen to develop and improve their practice.
+Learning is characterised by exceptionally good relationships between staff and students. - Students behave exceptionally well around the site.
 The academy is a calm and safe environment for learning.

-- Students understand well how to keep themselves safe.
+- Students are overwhelmingly positive about the academy.
+They take great care and pride in the presentation of their work. - Students understand well how to keep themselves safe.
 Senior leaders have ensured that all staff are effectively trained in how to keep children safe. - Senior and middle leaders have developed an extremely strong culture of learning and development.
 Teachers value the wide range of training opportunities on offer and improve their practice as a result. - The governing body has a strong understanding of the academy and holds the Principal and senior leaders firmly to account for its continued success.
 The work of the local governing body is strengthened and underpinned by the strong support and challenge of the sponsor.

-It is not yet an outstanding school because
+It is not yet an outstanding school because:

-- Students are not always sufficiently challenged to think deeply about their learning, particularly in mathematics. - Not all students improve and develop their work as a result of teachers' feedback. - Some students do not take pride in the effective completion or neat presentation of their work. - Not all middle leaders are equally effective in evaluating and improving the impact teaching has on students' learning.
+- Students are not always sufficiently challenged to think deeply about their learning, particularly in mathematics. - Not all students improve and develop their work as a result of teachers' feedback. - Not all middle leaders are equally effective in evaluating and improving the impact teaching has on students' learning.